 The primary purpose of a solar panel bypass diode IS NOT to increase production but to prevent panel damage caused during shade.
 If bypass diodes were not installed in solar panels, the shaded section of the solar panel would have a high resistance.
 The high resistance will cause excessive heat as current flows through.
 So solar panel bypass diodes are primarily designed to prevent damage caused by hot spots from infrequent shading.

-Diodes are a simple semiconductor device with a limited duty cycle.
+Diodes are simple semiconductor devices with a limited duty cycle.
 The more the solar panel diode engages, the shorter its lifespan.
 If you install unoptimised panels in significant shade, the bypass diode will eventually fail, and your panel will no longer be protected from hot spots.
-Interestingly one of the more reputable panels, LG, state that their panel warranty does not cover:
+Interestingly one of the more reputable panels, LG, states that their panel warranty does not cover:

 Improper installation or reinstallation and poor solar system design.
 (Examples of improper installations and very poor system design are modules installed in conditions which put long term stress on the bypass diodes in the modules, and also reduce the system output for the owner – for example prolonged significant strong shadowing of the modules e.g. via trees, walls, gables, overhangs, valleys, chimneys, satellite dishes etc (In such situations a professional solar designer will suggest a micro-inverter or optimiser solution and with such a proper solar system design solution the module warranty is fully applicable).